humbertovarona/DSCompare/README.md

 - Click on the "Install App" button
 - Select the DSCompare.mlappinstall file
 - In the Install dialog click on the "Install" button

+Create a directory and copy into it the following databases: gshhs_f_coast.mat, gshhs_f_rivers.mat, and wdb_f_borders.mat. hese 3 files can be downloaded from [https://zenodo.org/record/8152618](https://zenodo.org/record/8152618)

 ## How to run